LeoPerelli/jaql/readme.md

+# Jaql
+Jaql, pronounced "Jekyll", stands for Just Another Quantisation Library.
+It is a simple library that attempts to implement functionality similar to LLama.cpp.
+The quantised weights of the models are stored in `.jaql` files.

+# Notes
 it seems there is no reason to use an a-symmetric interval for the quantised numbers, as this does not prevent "squishing." at the same time, to save computation you can choose a symmetric interval for the non-quantised numbers. however, if their distribution is highly imbalanced, you will loose a lot of precision. so in these cases it is either better to use chunking,